-Create a sandbox from a template (opens in a new tab), or read more about the difference between browser and cloud sandboxes.
+Create a Sandbox or Devbox from a template (opens in a new tab), or read more about the difference between Sandboxes and Devboxes.

 A Pro subscription (opens in a new tab) is required to make sandboxes private or unlisted.

 You can also change the privacy settings from the editor.
-How you do it will depend on whether you're using a browser sandbox or a cloud sandbox, as shown below.
+How you do it will depend on whether you're using a sandbox or a devbox, as shown below.

-The browser editor provides two ways to change the privacy:
+The browser editor provides two ways to change the privacy settings:

 - Change the privacy drop-down under Permissions in the Sandbox Info tab.